cloudogu/dogu-development-docs/docs/core/basics_en.md

 For this the following components are needed:

 1. A running CES.
-2. A new directory that bundles the dogu components, e.g. `newdogu`.
+2. A new directory that bundles the Dogu components, e.g. `newdogu`.
 3. Dockerfile: `newdogu/Dockerfile`
     - Creation of the Docker image for the new Dogu.
 4. Dogu descriptor: `newdogu/dogu.json`